Canon T6i vs Nikon D3X

 Studio photographers will appreciate that the Nikon D3X (unlike the T6i) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the T6i and the D3X have been discontinued, but can regularly be found used on ebay.
 The T6i was replaced by the Canon T7i, while the D3X does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon T6i Manual (free pdf) or the online Nikon D3X Manual.
+Further information on the features and operation of the T6i and D3X can be found, respectively, in the Canon T6i Manual (free pdf) or the online Nikon D3X Manual.

 So how do things add up?
 Which of the two cameras – the Canon T6i or the Nikon D3X – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 - Broader imaging potential: Can record not only still images but also 1080/30p movies.

 - Better live-view autofocus: Features on-sensor phase-detection for more confident autofocus.